ctuning/openme/README.md

 (to enable interactive compilers and plugin-based auto-tuning combined with machine learning).

+Note, that we currently updating this version to work with the new Collective Knowledge Framework.
+It may take some time, so please be patient!

 License
 =======
 * OpenME interface is distributed under LGPL v2.1 license